Steffen-W/Import-LIB-KiCad-Plugin/README.md

 If the lib, dcm, footprint or 3D model already exist, it will prompt you on whether or not you want to overwrite them.

+After you import what you need or before (the following is a one-time setup for each new remote repo you import from):

+You will have to ensure that your "Configure Paths" in KiCAD point to the correct paths:

+1. Configure your KiCAD PATHs.
+The only hardcoded path you should need to add is REMOTE_3DMODEL_PATH.
+This will be used by all the footprints being imported to connect them with the imported 3D models.
+So in KiCAD go to Preferences->Config Paths and Add a new Nam REMOTE_3DMODEL_PATH and copy the REMOTE_3DMODEL_PATH path from `config.py` here.
+Make sure the you replace the `Path.home() / ` portion of `Path.home() / "kicad-imports/kicad-packages3D"` with `~/` or a hard link to your home directory.
+2. Ensure you have either a global oor project specific library that points to each remote path in the REMOTE_LIB_PATH.
+So for example, if your config.py sets REMOTE_LIB_PATH as `~/kicad-import/libs/` and you import something from SnapEDA, it will default to adding this lib to ``~/kicad-import/libs/SnapEDA.lib` so ensure you have a configured library in KiCAD pointing to this .lib file.
+More specifically, go to KiCAD->Preferences->Manage Symbol Libraries.. and add either a global or project specific library that points to the imported libraries.
+Repeat this for any other remotes (e.g. Ultra-Librarian)

 # Warranty
 **None.
 Zero.
 Zilch.
 Use at your own risk, and please be sure to use git or some other means of backing up/reverting changes caused by this script.
 This script will modify existing lib, dcm, footprint or 3D model files.
 It is your responsiblity to back them up or have a way to revert changes should you inadvertantly mess something up using this tool**